Section 1: Lead Generation, Simplified

 Rather than throwing money at every marketing pitch that comes along, use this guide to select the best-performing lead channels.
 Invest in these core channels first.
 Performance remains reasonably consistent from industry-to-industry and from location-to-location.

-I’ll compress my 12+ years exclusively in local search marketing into a prioritized list of the most effective online marketing channels for divorce professionals.
+I’ll compress my 20+ years of online marketing experience into a prioritized list of the most effective online marketing channels for divorce professionals.

 - Email Campaigns

 - Ads (Google, Bing, Facebook, Instagram, Twitter, Linkedin)

 - Social Media (Facebook, YouTube, TikTok, Twitter, Pinterest)